MeenakshiRamaS/TaskManagerApp/README.md

 ## Additional Notes
 I used [Coolers](https://coolors.co/palette/1e1e24-92140c-fff8f0) for a color palette for this application and [Google Fonts](https://fonts.google.com/specimen/Quicksand) to import Quicksand (one of my all time favorite fonts!)

-## Thank you!
-Thank you so much for providing me with this opportunity to showcase my technical skills!
-If there are any technical issues with accessing or viewing this project please let me know!
-Additionally, if you require any further details on my part such as an unofficial transcript please let me know!
-I am excited about the possibility of contributing to Chapter One this summer!
-Thank you, and I look forward to hearing about the next steps in this application process!